Desmoss900/srt2dvbsub/README.md

 # srt2dvbsub

-**Convert SRT Subtitles to DVB Subtitles in MPEG-TS**
+**Convert SRT Subtitles to dvb Subtitles in MPEG-TS**

+> **Disclaimer:** This project is an independent, open-source implementation with no affiliation with, endorsement from, or connection to the DVB Project or the DVB Organisation.
+The acronym "dvb" in this project refers exclusively to the dvb (Digital Video Broadcasting) technology standard as defined in relevant technical specifications.
+This tool implements the dvb subtitle specification for interoperability purposes only.
+Use of the term "dvb" is for technical reference and does not imply any official status or authorization from the DVB Organisation.

-srt2dvbsub is an attempt at a professional command-line tool that converts SRT (SubRip) subtitle files into DVB (Digital Video Broadcasting) subtitle tracks and multiplexes them directly into MPEG-TS (Transport Stream) files.
+srt2dvbsub is an attempt at a professional command-line tool that converts SRT (SubRip) subtitle files into dvb (Digital Video Broadcasting) subtitle tracks and multiplexes them directly into MPEG-TS (Transport Stream) files.

 ## Overview

-Essential for broadcasters, IPTV providers, and content distribution networks that need to deliver broadcast-compliant DVB subtitles embedded in transport streams.
-Replaces the need for expensive proprietary DVB authoring tools.
+Essential for broadcasters, IPTV providers, and content distribution networks that need to deliver broadcast-compliant dvb subtitles embedded in transport streams.
+Replaces the need for expensive proprietary dvb authoring tools.

 **Key Features:**
--  SRT to DVB subtitle conversion
+-  SRT to dvb subtitle conversion
 -  Multi-track subtitle support (up to 16 simultaneous tracks)
 -  Professional text-to-bitmap rendering (Pango/Cairo)
 -  Direct MPEG-TS multiplexing